Foamansa Matturi

-Foamansa Matturi (1855–1936) was a Sierra Leonean ruler who led his fellow Kono people in fighting abilities and a diplomacy that helped bring stability to Kono District, a region that was continually the target of invasions from both its Sierra Leonean neighbours and Samori Toure's Mandinka warriors from French Guinea (now Guinea).
+Foamansa Matturi (c.
+1855–1936) was a Sierra Leonean ruler who led his fellow Kono people in fighting abilities and a diplomacy that helped bring stability to Kono District, a region that was continually the target of invasions from both its Sierra Leonean neighbours and Samori Toure's Mandinka warriors from French Guinea (now Guinea).

 Career

-Foamansa Matturi was born in 1855 in the village of Jaima in Kono District in the Eastern Province of British Sierra Leone to parents from the Kono tribe.
+Foamansa Matturi was born in about 1855 in the village of Jaima in Kono District in the Eastern Province of British Sierra Leone to parents from the Kono tribe.
 His father was a prominent village elder in Jaima and his mother was a local Kono trader.
 As a young boy, Matturi quickly rose as the most dominant warrior of Jaima village.

 For years, the region of Kono was unstable because of frequent attacks by its neighbours.
 Many of the people living in Jaiama were forced to flee in the wake of such raids, and hide in caves in the Nimini hills before migrating secretly northwards towards Kuranko country.

 Jaiama then was one of the regions controlled by the great Mende ruler, Nyagua.
 When Ndawa, a professional warrior, attacked the territories of Nyagua's father in the Upper Mende region, Nyagua called for assistance from the Kono people.
 Matturi, the leader of the Kono responded swiftly by mobilising his Kono warriors on behalf of Nyagua.
 He was put in charge of all the fighting forces, and he carried out his task effectively, returning with spoils of victory for Nyagua.
 Nyagua rewarded Matturi by giving him all of Southern Kono and by promising to protect the region from enemy attacks.